mviereck/x11docker/README.md

 However, x11docker follows the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 Docker containers should not have capabilities or privileges that they don't need for their job.

+Docker's default runtime `runc` uses Linux namespaces to isolate container applications, but shares the kernel from host.
+If you are concerned about container access to host kernel, consider to use [container runtime](#container-runtime) `kata-runtime` instead.

 _Weaknesses:_
  - Possible SELinux restrictions are degraded for x11docker containers with docker run option `--security-opt label=type:container_runtime_t` to allow access to new X unix socket.
    A more restrictive solution is desirable.
    Compare: [SELinux and Docker: allow access to X unix socket in /tmp/.X11-unix](https://unix.stackexchange.com/questions/386767/selinux-and-docker-allow-access-to-x-unix-socket-in-tmp-x11-unix)
- - User namespace remapping is disabled to allow options `--home` and `--homedir` without file ownership issues.
-(Though, this is less an issue because x11docker already avoids root in container).
+ - A possible user namespace remapping setup is disabled to allow options `--home`, `--homedir` and `--share` without file ownership issues.
+   - This is less an issue because x11docker already avoids root in container.
-   Exception: User namespace remapping is not disabled for `--user=RETAIN`.
+   - Exception: User namespace remapping is not disabled for `--user=RETAIN`.
  - x11docker provides several different X server options.
 Each X server involved might have its individual vulnerabilities. x11docker only covers well-known X security leaks that result from X11 protocol design.

 ### Options degrading container isolation
 x11docker shows warning messages in terminal if chosen options degrade container isolation.
 Note that x11docker does not check custom `DOCKER_RUN_OPTIONS`.